It is truly remarkable that we are living in a time when you can get a reel that functions this well for the price of a cheap pair of jeans.

 As you can see from the official Shimano specs, the 500 model is comparatively light at 6.3oz and the weight for the largest model (the 4000) ranges up to 11.3oz.

-The 500 and 1000 models are perfect for throwing light lures with an ultralight spinning rod for throwing lures for crappie and fishing trout in rivers and streams, as well blue gill and other panfish.
+The 500 and 1000 models of the Sienna are perfect for throwing light lures with an ultralight spinning rod for throwing lures for crappie and fishing trout in rivers and streams, as well blue gill and other panfish.
 Pair them with the best braid line and some great fluorocarbon leader and you have a great outfit in your hands.

 Moving up to the 2500 you get the FGHG model with the HG signifying a higher gearing ratio.
-This is great reel for bass fishing thanks to the faster retrieve that can work lures quickly and drag fish out of structure.
+This is great spinning reel for bass fishing thanks to the faster retrieve that can work lures quickly and drag fish out of structure.

 What kind of fishermen or woman would the Shimano Sienna suit?